 What is Pray Without Ceasing?
-The Bless Your Heart series of Do It Yourself retreats is designed especially for the busy Catholic homeschooling mom who longs for moments of prayer and reflection.
+The Busy Moms’ Retreats are designed especially for the busy Catholic homeschooling mom who longs for moments of prayer and reflection.
 Here’s how it works!

 1. Choose your retreat format and schedule time for your retreat:

 Hermitage Retreat: Find a way to get away by yourself for one day or half a day to work through the retreat portions.
 Maybe your church is open for private prayer, or you can isolate yourself in your guest room or office or that of a friend/relative!

 Cloistered Retreat: Find a group of friends to gather together for one day or half a day to work through the retreat portions together.
 Ideally, these are friends local to you, but you can even do this remotely and schedule phone calls to check in throughout the day!

 Active Retreat: Work through one portion of the retreat per day amidst the duties of your vocation; it’s even fine to skip days, as needed.
 You can choose to review the material in the morning, during naptime, after your littles go to bed, or any time that works for you!

 2. Work through the 6 retreat portions on the subsequent pages.
 Ideally, they should be done in order, but feel free to skip around to make the retreat work for you!